 At Community Finance Solutions Pat co-led development work to establish the Community Land Trust (CLT) national demonstration project and the founding of the National CLT Network in 2010.
 He is co-author of The Resilience Imperative – Co-operative Transitions to a Steady-state Economy and Commons Sense – Co-operative Place Making (2016).
 His recent work with Co-operatives UK and the Co-operative College has promoted collaboration between the co-op and trade union movements to develop joint solutions for those in precarious work.
 Pat is a co-founder of Union Co-ops UK.

-Sadly Pat is currently too unwell to be involved in Synergia, but we couldn’t have got to where we are today without him.
+Sadly Pat is currently too unwell to continue to be involved in Synergia, but we couldn’t have got to where we are today without him.
 Thank you Pat.

 The MOOC Team